Enterprise-CMCS/macpro-mdct-qmr/README2.md

 ### rest api

-### What are the endpoints and what do they accept
+### List of Endpoints, their associated operations and able to bring in

 ## Database